 This coding allows for the creation of specific technological subcategories to identify specific fields of interest.
-For these reasons, patent data have long been considered a useful indicator of innovation for economic research (Griliches 1998; Dernis et al. 2000).
-Moreover, as Dernis & Kahn (2004) suggested, in general, all the relevant inventions in economic terms are patented, and for this reason, patents may be used as a valuable indicator of innovative activities by firms, sectors or countries.
+For these reasons, patent data have long been considered a useful indicator of innovation for economic research (Griliches, 1990).
+Moreover, as Dernis and Kahn (2004) suggested, in general, all the relevant inventions in economic terms are patented, and for this reason, patents may be used as a valuable indicator of innovative activities by firms, sectors or countries.